 Thanks to the marvels of modern veterinary medicine, our pets are living much longer lives.
 With longer lives, however, come chronic diseases such as osteoarthritis.
 Osteoarthritis is a commonly recognized disease in dogs.
-However, it is now being recognized as a disease of older cats.
+However, it is recognized as a disease of older cats.

 Osteoarthritis is a degenerative condition of the joints in which the normal cartilage cushion in the joint breaks down.
 Eventually, adjacent bones rub against each other, causing pain, decreased joint movement, and sometimes the formation of bone spurs and other changes in and around the joint.1 Osteoarthritis is a progressive disease; however, it can be actively managed so that the course of the disease is slowed and remaining joint function is preserved.

 Physical diagnosis of osteoarthritis in cats is difficult even for experienced veterinarians.
 Cats, unlike most dogs, can tolerate severe orthopedic disease due to their small size and natural agility.
 Cats generally resent being physically handled or manipulated during clinical examinations.
 The examining veterinarian may have difficulty in determining whether a cat is pulling its foot away because of pain or simply because it doesn’t want to be touched.2 Cats are also notorious for cowering on the examination table and remaining immobile.
 Due to these obstacles, to diagnose osteoarthritis in cats, veterinarians will often simply rely on the cat owner’s observations that their pet is not moving around as well as it once did.
 Veterinarians may rule out osteoarthritis as a diagnosis by having owners treat their cats for osteoarthritis and seeing if the owners note any improvement in their cats' quality of life.